JULIETYCL/Bitmaphole_exercise/readme.md

 ## Haskell Solution

-The Haskell solution provided in this repository consists of a single Haskell source file, `BitmapHoles.hs`.
+The Haskell solution provided in this repository consists of a single Haskell file, `bitmap.hs`.

 The main function in the file is `bitmapHoles :: [String] -> Int`, which takes a list of strings representing a bitmap and returns the number of holes in the bitmap.